Tampa/servicemaster/README.md

 - q or ESC: Quit the application
 - f: Search for units by name

+## CLI Options

+- `-v:` Display the version information and exit
+- `-w:` Do not show the welcome message
+- `-h:` Display help / usage message and exit

 ## Security Note

 For security reasons, only root can manipulate system units, and only user units can be manipulated when running as a regular user.